Skip to content

 Resora works as a pure transformation layer, even when your framework does not expose a Connect-style response object.

-In these frameworks, use Resora to build a JSON-safe payload, then return or send it with your framework’s native response API.
+In these frameworks, use Resora to build a JSON-safe payload or a complete response snapshot, then return or send it with your framework's native response API.

 Core Pattern